-Milden Hall farm offers three options: homely bed and breakfast accommodation in the Hall farmhouse; a huge Tudor barn which can be used for large group, unusual self-catering, an occasional wedding celebration venue and a multitude of other things in the big barn space; and further down the farm track, completely separate and newly kitted out in 2017, the Old Brooder Bunkhouse, which offers more simple but very comfortable self-catering accommodation for those on a more modest budget.
+Milden Hall farm offers two large and completely separate self-catering options and separate bed-only accommodation in the Hall farmhouse as an overflow to either of the self-catering options.
+Our huge Tudor barn can be used for large group, unusual self-catering, or an occasional small and peaceful summer celebration or a multitude of other things in the big barn space.
+Further down the farm track, completely separate and newly kitted out in 2017, is the Old Brooder Bunkhouse, which offers simple but very comfortable self-catering accommodation for smaller groups or those on a more modest budget.

 Milden Hall, the Tudor barn and the Old Brooder bunkhouse are situated down a quiet farm drive, but within a few miles of historic Lavenham and Long Melford.
-It is peacefully surrounded by our working farm with ancient wildflower meadows and beautiful barns, walled garden, hedged countryside and historic landscape.
+All properties are peacefully surrounded by our working farm with much loved ancient wildflower meadows and beautiful barns, walled garden, hedged countryside and historic landscape.

 We are hugely aware of our responsibilities to the environment and our green policy guides much of our approach to what we offer our guests – home grown food, bikes, woodburner heating and lots more!

-Milden Hall is a listed and much-loved Georgianised 16th century hall farmhouse (pictured top left) where we offer b&b accommodation for up to six guests in the hall farmhouse in a relaxed family atmosphere - or overflow accommodation to the barn or bunkhouse on a bed-only basis.
-We have beautiful period furniture and tapestries decorating the spacious three bedrooms and cosy but large, woodburner-heated hall sitting room.
+Milden Hall is a listed and much-loved Georgianised 16th century hall farmhouse (pictured top left) where we offer accommodation for 6-8 guests as overflow accommodation to the barn or bunkhouse on a bed-only basis.
+We have beautiful period furniture and tapestries decorating the spacious three bedrooms - but don't expect any en-suite bathrooms in this ancient listed house!
 Click here for details.

 Large (and small) group self-catering in the Tudor barn and the Old Brooder Bunkhouse

 Need a big house to gather your friends or family together under one roof?
-We offer a quirky historic Tudor barn large group self-catering experience …the 16th century barn sleeps up to 22+ in a one-group booking.
-Despite the Tudor atmosphere and surroundings, rest assured, the barn has plenty of modern conveniences and comfort!
+We offer a quirky historic Tudor barn large group self-catering experience …the 16th century barn sleeps up to 23+ in a one-group booking.
+Despite the Tudor atmosphere and surroundings, rest assured, the barn has plenty of modern conveniences and comfort but a sense of adventure is essential!
 Click here for details.
-Alternatively a setting for a celebratory gathering - a 50th, golden wedding anniversary, a christening, a concert or occasionally a smallish wedding reception.
+Alternatively a setting for a celebratory gathering - a 50th, golden wedding anniversary, a christening, or a concert.

-New in 2017, we can offer completely separate bunkhouse accommodation for up to 20 guests who don't have the budget for the space and grandeur of the Tudor barn.
-The Old Brooder Bunkhouse (with four bedrooms) has comfortable, sturdy, joiner-made oak bunk beds, kitchen and dining space to eat together, a large sitting room and garden for BBQ, croquet and badminton.
+New in 2017, we can accommodate up to 22 in completely separate but really lovely bunkhouse accommodation with less space and grandeur of the Tudor barn.
+The Old Brooder Bunkhouse with lovingly restored Shepherd's Hut immediately adjacent effectively has five bedrooms, with super-comfortable, sturdy, joiner-made oak bunk beds and conventional beds,, kitchen and dining space to eat together, a large sitting room and garden for BBQ, croquet and badminton - and 20 adult road bikes for guests.
 Click here for details.

-We let our Tudor barn and walled garden out for a limited number of wedding celebrations (we are no longer licensed for civil ceremonies/partnerships) including receptions, humanist ceremonies and handfastings in the walled garden in good weather.
-We welcome weddings for 80 guests or less (and occasionally for other local occasions/exceptional circumstances up to 130 guests).
+We let our Tudor barn and walled garden out for a limited number of small summer celebrations for 80 guests or less (we are no longer licensed for civil ceremonies/partnerships) including receptions, christenings and handfastings in the walled garden in good weather - and for Tudor feasts in the barn at long banquet tables.
 Click here for details.